PremiseHealth/angularjs-styleguide/README.md

   1. [Angular wrapper references](#angular-wrapper-references)
   1. [Comment standards](#comment-standards)
   1. [Minification and annotation](#minification-and-annotation)

+## General
+  - When possible, use angular.element(), etc. instead of jQuery lookups and DOM manipulation.
+  - Don't wrap element inside of $().
+All AngularJS elements are already jqobjects.
+  - Do not pollute your $scope.
+Only add functions and variables that are being used in the templates.
+  - Do not use $ prefix for the names of variables, properties and methods.
+This prefix is reserved for AngularJS usage.
+  - Use ng-bind or ng-cloak instead of simple {{ }} to prevent a FOUC (Flash of Unrendered Content).
+  - When you need to set the src of an image dynamically use ng-src instead of src with {{}}.
+  - When you need to set the href of an anchor tag dynamically use ng-href instead of href with {{}}

 ## Files
   - **One module per file**: Each file should have only one module definition.
 Exceptions are your app definition file (usually app.js), and any modules that need a config module.